Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance: Background and Motivation

 \textbf{Tulu.} \citet{lambert2025tulu3pushingfrontiers} designed Tulu to advance broad-spectrum reasoning in medium-sized Llama models.
 They begin by filtering existing instruction corpora for (i) diverse real-user requests (e.g., WildChat \citep{zhao2024wildchat}, OpenAssistant \citep{kopf2023openassistant}), and (ii) specialized skills (e.g., OpenMath-Instruct \citep{toshniwal2024openmathinstruct2acceleratingaimath}).
 Residual gaps in \emph{instruction following}, \emph{math}, \emph{coding}, and \emph{safety} are filled with GPT-4o \citep{openai2024gpt4ocard} generated prompts produced through persona-based prompting \citep{ge2024scaling}.
 After n-gram decontamination and heuristic quality filtering, the final release contains 0.94 million high-quality pairs spanning seven broad domains (knowledge, math, reasoning, coding, safety, instruction following, and multilingual).

 \textbf{SmolTalk.} \citet{allal2025smollm2smolgoesbig} pursue a complementary objective to Tulu by building \emph{small} models that deliver rich, multi-turn conversations without requiring large compute budgets.
-Their SFT mixture therefore focuses on conversational depth and pragmatic rewriting, and comprises roughly 1.1 million examples.
-In their curation process, they first mix Magpie-Ultra which provides high-quality multi-turn prompts generated via an enhanced two-step Magpie procedure on a stronger teacher model \citep{xu2024magpie}.
+Their SFT mixture therefore focuses on \emph{conversational depth} and \emph{pragmatic rewriting}, and comprises roughly 1.04~million examples.
+In their curation process, they first mix Magpie-Ultra \citep{xu2024magpie} which provides high-quality multi-turn prompts generated via an enhanced two-step Magpie procedure on a stronger teacher model.
 Second, three synthetic task-oriented subsets (Smol-Constraint, Smol-Summarization, and Smol-Rewrite \cite{allal2025smollm2smolgoesbig}) are produced with targeted system prompts on Qwen2.5-72B-Instruct \citep{yang2024qwen2}.
 Third, equation-heavy math corpora \citep{numina_math_datasets,yu2023metamath} are added.
 Finally, they add code-alignment and long-context resources \citep{wei2024selfcodealign,liu2024apigen,OpenHermes2.5} to the mixture.
-All subsets undergo a similar de-duplication, quality filtering, and n-gram decontamination as in Tulu.
+All subsets undergo a similar deduplication, quality filtering, and n-gram decontamination as in Tulu.

 In addition to Tulu and SmolTalk, we also acknowledge earlier, similar-sized influential post-training mixtures such as \textbf{Orca} \citep{mukherjee2023orca}, which similarly covers tasks ranging from creative writing and text editing to coding and reading comprehension.
-However, initial results indicate that the more recent Tulu and SmolTalk datasets consistently outperform Orca across evaluated tasks.
+However, initial results indicate that the more recent Tulu and SmolTalk datasets consistently outperform Orca across all evaluated tasks.
 Thus, we omit further investigation into Orca.

-We present the corresponding SFT results in Table~\ref{tab:baseline-evals}, where we fine-tuned Llama-3.1-8B~\citep{grattafiori2024llama3herdmodels} and SmolLM2-1.7B~\citep{allal2025smollm2smolgoesbig} on Tulu and SmolTalk, respectively, and evaluated both models on popular OpenLLM Leaderboard benchmarks (see \refapp{app:results} for the detailed finetuning and evaluation setup).
-We selected these two models because they are used by \citet{lambert2025tulu3pushingfrontiers} to train the Llama-3.1-Tulu-3-8B model on the Tulu dataset, and by \citet{allal2025smollm2smolgoesbig} to train the SmolLM2-1.7B-Instruct model on SmolTalk.
+We present the corresponding SFT results in Table~\ref{tab:baseline-evals}, where we fine-tune Llama-3.1-8B~\citep{grattafiori2024llama3herdmodels} and SmolLM2-1.7B~\citep{allal2025smollm2smolgoesbig} on Tulu, SmolTalk, and Orca, respectively, and evaluate both models on popular OpenLLM Leaderboard benchmarks (see \refapp{app:results} for the detailed fine-tuning and evaluation setup).
+We select these two models because they were used by \citet{lambert2025tulu3pushingfrontiers} to train the Llama-3.1-Tulu-3-8B model on the Tulu dataset and by \citet{allal2025smollm2smolgoesbig} to train the SmolLM2-1.7B-Instruct model on SmolTalk.
 This choice allows us to validate our pipelines and ensure parity with prior work.